greenelab/phenoplier_manuscript/manuscript.md

 ### LVs link genes that alter lipid accumulation with relevant traits and tissues

-Our first experiment attempted to answer whether genes in a disease-relevant LV could represent alternative drug targets.
+Our first experiment attempted to answer whether genes in a disease-relevant LV could represent potential therapeutic targets.
 For this, the first step was to obtain a set of genes strongly associated with a phenotype of interest.
 Therefore, we performed a fluorescence-based CRISPR-Cas9 in the HepG2 cell line and identified 462 genes associated with lipid regulation (Methods).
 From these, we selected two high-confidence gene-sets that either caused a decrease or increase of lipids: